-- 5.1 The capital programme has been updated at appendix 6 and continues to include significant provisions for investment in town centres and employment land.
-Some of these will require prudential borrowing and each will be the subject of separate reports as the business cases are developed. - 5.2 The programme is partly funded by sales of assets.
-Community infrastructure levy is anticipated to fund the infrastructure plan.
-Significant contributions from revenue at £2.3 million in the current year and £1.3 million next year are enabled by new homes bonus receipts, business rate pilot funding (and carry forwards for 2017/18 only).
-The contributions reduce to £0.4 million in later years as the bonus is assumed to reduce. - 5.3 Government subsidy for housing disabled facilities grants through better care funding via county is assumed to continue at £1 million per annum.
+5.1 The capital programme has been updated at appendix 6 and continues to include significant provisions for investment in town centres and employment land.
+Some of these will require prudential borrowing and each will be the subject of separate reports as the business cases are developed.

+- The programme is partly funded by sales of assets.
+Community Infrastructure Levy is anticipated to fund the infrastructure plan.
+Contributions from revenue are budgeted at £1.1 million in 2018/19, with a further £0.3 million for specific schemes.
+In addition an aggregate £1.4 million over the next three years are enabled by new homes bonus receipts.
+The ongoing contributions are set at £0.2 million in 2019/20 increasing to £0.5 million in 2020/21 and £0.7 million in 2021-22.
+A review of suggestions from the BEST2020 process should enable further increased contributions to be delivered as these are worked through and agreed. - 5.3 Government subsidy for housing disabled facilities grants through better care funding via county is assumed to continue at £1 million per annum. £1.2 million has been received in 2018/19, with an additional £50,000 anticipated.
 Right to buy receipts are estimated at £0.7 million per annum.
-All this income is only used to fund housing.
 Housing investment continues at current levels with the majority going into the provision of, and disabled facilities grants for, private sector housing.
-Affordable housing provision is facilitated through identified sites with the majority of the remainder being delivered through the local plan. - 5.4 The infrastructure delivery plan investment over the next few years contributes to:

-- A new railway station at Marsh Barton for South West Exeter and Teignbridge residents access to employment (£1.3 million by March 2021) - Provision for improvements to the A382 of £5.1 million over 3 years - Provision for Education in SW Exeter and the wider Teignbridge area of £6.25 million over 4 years - Provision for further green spaces of £2.33 million over 4 years - Sports and leisure provision of £1.5 million over 4 years including Decoy and the Den play area refurbishments. - Heart of Teignbridge, coastal and other cycle provision (£1.2 million over four years) - 5.5 The energy and carbon reduction plan has been completed.
-A provision has been made for a project to investigate a major heating improvement for Forde House for 2018/19.
+Affordable housing provision is facilitated through identified sites with the majority of the remainder being delivered through the local plan. - 5.4 The infrastructure delivery plan investment over the next few years contributes to: - A new railway station at Marsh Barton for South West Exeter and Teignbridge residents access to employment (£1,3 million by March 2021). - Provision for improvements to the A382 of £5.1 million over 3 years. - Provision for Education in SW Exeter and the wider Teignbridge area of £6 million over 3 years. - Provision for further green spaces of £1.7 million over 3 years. - Sports and leisure provision of £1.5 million over 3 years including Decoy and the Den play area refurbishments.
+Work is continuing to investigate the feasibility of improvements to leisure provision.
+This will be the subject of separate reports as business cases are developed. - Heart of Teignbridge, coastal and other cycle provision (£1.1 million over three years). - 5.5 The energy and carbon reduction plan has been completed.
+A provision has been made for a project to investigate a major heating improvement for Forde House for 2019/20.
+Feasibility investigations for further solar panels at Market Walk are also being carried out.

-6. COUNCIL TAX BASE 2018/19
+6. COUNCIL TAX BASE 2019/20